pcjeffmac/pipelineWorkshop/README.md

 # Provision bastion host using CLI

-These instructions assume you have an AWS account and have the AWS CLI installed and configured locally.
+These instructions assume you have an AWS account and have the AWS CLI installed and configured locally from the above step.

 These commands work on Mac and Linux.
 You will need to adjust for running on Windows.